 Monongalia County Prosecuting Attorney’s Office, Victim Assistance Program

-When an individual has experienced harm or is a party to an investigation, the Office of Equity Assurance can also assist students with a number of interim measures, including but not limited to:
+When an individual has experienced harm or is a party to an investigation, the Office of Equity Assurance can also assist students with a number of supportive measures, including but not limited to:

 - Access to counseling services

 - Limit access to certain privileges and events